How to Build Credit Score From Scratch to Buy or Rent a Home

 The deposit usually equals the credit limit.

 After getting your first credit card, paying off your balances on time and in full is important.
 Be diligent about keeping your statement balance at $0.

 This is important because, for most people, the credit line on their first credit card will be somewhere in the neighborhood of $200-$500.

 So, if you have a $200 statement balance on a card with a $500 limit, that means your utilization will be 40%.
 Utilization rates that high will cause your score to drop drastically.

 After your credit is established for several months, you might consider applying for another account.

-This will help make your credit profile more robust through increasing your number of accounts and overall credit limit.
+This will help make your credit profile more robust by increasing your number of accounts and overall credit limit.

 However, you don't want so many new accounts that you find managing them hard.

 Once you’ve got a few credit cards, all you have to do is keep them open and pay them on time!